lauratian/puppywebsite.github.io/README.md

 # PuppyWebsite
-Creating a website for my family's puppies
+Creating a website for a breeder's puppies for ease of sale, questions, and waitlist registration